svgeesus/ondesModulaire/offsets/offsets.md

 Assuming the input and feedback resistors are close together and similar in terms of temperature and airflow, closer absolute matching is more important.
 Susumu 5ppm is available (RG2012V), but only up to 10k.

-Consider making the mixers 10k, while keeping input resistors 100k?
+Better, make the mixers 10k, while keeping input resistors 100k.
 Would then be 10 110k input resistors (and the ones for CV2 and CV4 need to be well matched, at least) plus 18 very close tolerance 10k.
-Probably not worth it.

 #### ~~Vishay TNPU0805100KBZEN00~~